benhemingway/tauchenHussey/README.md

     using Distributions

-This code is a translation of the code by Martin Floden of Stockholm School of Economics.
-It can be found in: http://www2.hhs.se/personal/floden/CODE/tauchenhussey.m (Note that it has a mistake in the gausshermite loop (floor function has wrong parentheses).

-Then, to use this function with a zero mean AR(1) (mmu = 0)
+Then, to use this function with a zero mean AR(1) (mmu = 0) with an n-dimensional discretization:

     y,transition = tauchenHussey(n,rho,sigma)